joshua995/AvoidRed/README.md

 # AvoidRed
-Make sure the AvoidRed.py and SaveData.py is in the same directory.
+Make sure the AvoidRed.py and SaveData.py are in the same directory with the Audio folder.

 To play the game, run AvoidRed.py and use the arrow keys to move.